2014 British sitcom about metal detecting enthusiasts, written by, directed by, and starring Mackenzie Crook.

 - Story Arc: Although categorised as a sitcom, you won't find many self-contained single-episode storylines here.
 Pretty much every plotline is ongoing.

 - Teacher/Student Romance: Averted, but played with.

 - There's no romance between Andy and Sophie, despite what other characters may think.

-- Thieving Magpie: One makes an appearance in the third series and steals a coin Lance has just dug up.
-Over the course of centuries, a local magpie family has picked up every coin in the field and hidden it in their nest.
+- Thieving Magpie: One makes an appearance in the third series and steals a gold coin that Lance has just dug up.
+It turns out that over the course of centuries, a local magpie family has picked up every coin from the hoard (they got unearthed as the field was ploughed over many generations) and hidden them in their nest.

-- Those Two Guys: Russell and 'young' Hugh.
+- Those Two Guys: Russell and Hugh.
+Also Phil and Paul.

 - Tomato Surprise:

 - The revelation in episode 5 that Lance literally won the lottery some time before the series began.

 - And then in series two, Lance again: the fact that he has a daughter.